The following was compiled from the IIO Instructor Information Session,

 13. Examples must be given to obtain full marks when a question specifically

 asks for them.
-They may be used to good advantage in many other situations
+They may be used to good advantage in many other situations as

-to use original examples rather than those quoted in the textbook.
+original examples rather than those quoted in the textbook.

 14. Clearly number your answers to correspond to the questions.